-The proposed projects will be designed mitigate potential increases in peak flows, pollutants, or sediments to existing drainage infrastructure.
+The proposed projects will be designed to mitigate potential increases in peak flows, pollutants, or sediments to existing drainage infrastructure.
 In conjunction with the BWSC site plan review and the General Service Application, the proponent will submit a stormwater management plan.
 Compliance with the standards for the final site design will be reviewed as part of the BWSC site plan review process.
+See Figures 3-40 (drawing C-001) and 3-41 (drawing C-002) for schematic plans of the proposed groundwater infiltration gallery systems.